sleepyjames/search/README.md

 # thor-perusal
 \- a stupid name for an Appengine search API wrapper.

-Thor Perusal is a wrapper for Google Appengine's search API that uses Django-like syntax for searching and filtering search indexes.
+thor-perusal is a wrapper for Google Appengine's search API that uses Django-like syntax for searching and filtering documents in search indexes.

-Why not just write a haystack backend?
-Because it was quicker to write this than to learn how to write something to plug into something that someone else has defined.
-Plus, it seems unnecessarily tied to a database API (Django's ORM) while this is database agnostic (but obviously still tied to Appengine.)

 ## An Example